christian-posta/christian-posta.github.io/_posts/2020-01-07-istio-as-an-example-of-when-not-to-do-microservices.markdown

 ## Microservices benefits

 Microservices can enable an organization to go faster by reducing friction to make changes to the system.
-With a microservices architecture, each service would likely be operated independently (each with their own team) and have it's own release cadence/lifecycle independent from others.
+With a microservices architecture, each service would likely be operated independently (each with their own team) and have its own release cadence/lifecycle independent from others.
 This would give the developers and operators parallel tracks to move faster without the locking/synchronization/coordination of making changes which can serve to slow down deployments and feature changes.

-Another reason why a service may be further broken down is it's usage patterns and scaling properties.
+Another reason why a service may be further broken down is its usage patterns and scaling properties.
 For a simple example, a service that has heavy reads and writes may benefit from separating out reads from writes because reads may be more memory intensive (maybe needing more cache space to make the reads super fast) while writes may be more storage or network intensive.
 You could optimize the read part of a service on machines/quotas that allow it to scale independently (more memory) then have the write part of the service on other machines that have SSD or optimized EBS/SAN, etc.

 Some other reasons why you might split an app into services: